 What is an Outer Rotor Brushless Motor?
-Comparing Inner and Outer Rotor Designs
+Comparing Inner vs Outer Rotors

 New technology is yielding more powerful cordless outdoor power equipment and tools.
+One new type of motor being integrated into power tools is the outer rotor brushless motor design.
+We’ve seen these used on everything from cordless circular saws to battery-powered chainsaws, string trimmers, and lawnmowers.
 So, what is an outer rotor brushless motor and how does it compare to inner rotor designs?

 - Inner rotor motors place the stator on the outside with the rotor on the inside